Cavapoo Hybrid Genetics

 F2B = 2nd generation backcross.
 (37.5% Cavalier -- 62.5% Poodle) This is an F1 or F2 Cavapoo crossed back (referring to the "B") to an F1B Cavapoo.
 The same approximate ratio of Cavalier and Poodle can also be achieved by crossing a purebred Poodle with an F1B Cavapoo that had an F1 parent back-crossed to a purebred Cavalier (an F1B in reverse).

-F3 = multi-generation. (approximately 43-45% Cavalier -- 55-57% Poodle depending on the exact mix) This type of Cavapoo is typically created in the following different ways:
+F3 or higher = multi-generation. (approximately 43-45% Cavalier -- 55-57% Poodle depending on the exact mix).
+A Multigen Cavapoo is any Cavapoo that is 3 or more generations and this type of Cavapoo is typically created in the following different ways:

 F1B Cavapoo X F1B Cavapoo